Support the clay family

 There is also a huge Haitian refugee crisis.
 In 2013, the Dominican Republic stripped away citizenship from descendants of people who were deemed to be in the country illegally dating back to 1929.
 This ruling, in effect, made 200,000 people stateless by removing their citizenship, refusing to issue them birth certificates and identity documents, thus denationalizing them and creating what has been justifiably termed the “Western Hemisphere’s worst refugee crisis.”
 They are not Haitians, but they are not Dominicans as well.
 These are people without a home, or a national identity.
 Many work in the sugar cane fields, but because they have no work documents, receive very little pay and live in squalor conditions.
 With no opportunity for education or employment, they find themselves in a desperate situation.

 HOW WE WILL SERVE

-I've had the privilege of serving at Fort Worth Christian School the last 12 years as a STEM educator and Robotics coach and hope to bring these opportunities into the Dominican Republic.
-As STEM Coordinator, I will be working to not only improve STEM education at SCS and the mission schools, but our prayer is to also begin working with schools across the Dominican Republic in introducing and reforming STEM education across the nation.
+I've had the privilege of serving at Fort Worth Christian School for 12 years as a STEM educator and Robotics coach and am working to bring these opportunities into the Dominican Republic.
+As STEM Coordinator, I am working to not only improve STEM education at SCS and the mission schools, but our prayer is to also begin working with schools across the Dominican Republic in introducing and reforming STEM education across the nation.
 In all of this, our prayer is to see doors open for the gospel to be shared and disciples being made across the Dominican Republic.